 - support groups, which may involve 12-step groups like Narcotics Anonymous

-If you would like more information about meth addiction treatment programs, please contact Ark Behavioral Health to speak with a specialist.
+If you would like more information about cocaine addiction treatment programs, please contact Ark Behavioral Health to speak with a specialist.